NR598/truk-tripz-sinatra-project/README.md

 ## Install

-Install the main folder in preferred directory. using bash type "bundle install" to get required gems.
+Install the main folder in preferred directory.
+Using bash type "bundle install" to get required gems.

 ## Usage